Event Planning Tips

 - What types of audio/visual equipment will you need to support your event?

-- Submit the Space Request Form to University Reservations with details about your event and your desired date(s) and location(s).
+- Request a Spacefor your non-academic event using 25Live, BU's room scheduling system.
 University Reservations will respond within two business days with a hold on the space to be assigned to your event.
-The hold will not become confirmed until a Room Reservations Form has been submitted with appropriate signatures.
+The hold will not become confirmed until a request has been made in 25Live and approved by University Reservations.

 - Not sure what space might be appropriate for your event, or will your event have complex scheduling needs?
 Contact the Events & Conferences Director at 3-2769; he will be happy to discuss your event with you and recommend space solutions.